panoschron97/Application_of_a_construction_company_without_or_with_a_graphical_interface_in_java/README.md

 15. Cost calculation for a project.
 16. Calculation of net income for a project.
 17. Show all details of the project with the most net income.
-18. Show all details of the construction company
+18. Show all details of the construction company.